 Wastewater Treatment Plants

-The City of Tomball has a north side and south side 1.5 mgd (million gallons per day) wastewater treatment plant.
-These plants service 2,894 households not including multi-dwellings (apartments).
+The City of Tomball has 1.5 mgd (million gallons per day) wastewater treatment plants on the north and south sides.
+These plants service 2,894 households, not including multi-dwelling (apartments).
 The Public Works Department services and maintain 11 lift stations to help with this process.

-Some of the many benefits from the Waste Water Treatment Plant:
+Some of the many benefits of the Waste Water Treatment Plant:

 - Helps ecosystems

-Pumping stations in wastewater collection systems, also called lift stations, are normally designed to handle raw wastewater that is fed from underground gravity pipelines (pipes that are laid at an angle so that a liquid can flow in one direction under gravity).
+Pumping stations in wastewater collection systems, also called lift stations, are normally designed to handle raw wastewater fed from underground gravity pipelines (pipes laid at an angle so that a liquid can flow in one direction under gravity).
 Wastewater is fed into and stored in a concrete structure underground, commonly known as a wet well.
 The well is equipped with electrical instrumentation to detect the level of wastewater present.
-When the wastewater level rises to a predetermined point, a pump will automatically start to lift the wastewater upward through a pressurized pipe system called a force main or rising main from where the wastewater is discharged into a gravity manhole.
-From here the cycle starts all over again until the wastewater reaches its point of destination– usually a treatment plant.
-By this method, pumping stations are used to move waste to higher elevations.
-In the case of high wastewater flows into the well (for example during peak flow periods and wet weather) additional pumps will start.
-If this is insufficient, or in the case of failure of the pumping station, a backup in the sewer system can occur, leading to a sanitary sewer overflow– the discharge of raw wastewater into the environment.
+When the wastewater level rises to a predetermined point, a pump will automatically start to lift the wastewater upward through a pressurized pipe system called a force main or rising main, from where the wastewater is discharged into a gravity manhole.
+From here, the cycle starts all over again until the wastewater reaches its point of destination– usually a treatment plant.
+This method uses pumping stations to move waste to higher elevations.
+In case high volumes of wastewater flow into the well (for example, during peak flow periods and wet weather), additional pumps will start.
+If this is insufficient, or in the case of failure of the pumping station, a backup in the sewer system can occur, leading to a sanitary sewer overflow (the discharge of raw wastewater into the environment).